shermp/Nuked-SC55-CLAP/README.md

     cmake --build build --config Release

-The following presets are also available:

-    msvc-sanitizer
+The `msvc-sanitizer` preset is also available for debugging.

 #### macOS